Catalysts for change.

 The H2H Network developed in 2016 as a concept and a place for independent and typically small humanitarian service providers to discuss common challenges and solutions.
 It officially launched at the World Humanitarian Summit in Istanbul and grew over the next three years, increasing the membership and convening regularly.
 The network’s first coordinated technical service package was deployed in the Caribbean in 2017, in support of the humanitarian response to hurricane Irma.
 In 2019, a core team was established to professionalize the network structure, administer the network’s new fund for members, and develop tools and services for members.

 Helen oversees advocacy, communications and services for H2H Network members.
-A naturalized Savoyarde, Helen holds master’s degrees in International Human Rights and Humanitarian Law, and Languages/ Political Science.
-Helen has 15 years’ experience on four continents, primarily in child protection and gender equality, and has worked for several international NGOs and UN agencies.
-She loves trail running and skiing in the Alps.
+Helen holds master’s degrees in International Human Rights and Humanitarian Law, and Languages/ Political Science.
+She has 15 years’ experience on four continents, primarily in child protection and gender equality, and has worked for several international NGOs and UN agencies.
+After hours, Helen loves trail running and skiing in the Alps.

 Alice DarcqFinance and Operations Coordinator

 Alice leads the network's financial strategy and supports the grant-making process under the H2H Fund.
 Alice has a 10-year background in finance and compliance, including seven years in the humanitarian sector, mostly with Solidarités International, in the field and at HQ in France.
 Based in Annecy, she is always on the hunt for a new fondue recipe!